Self-test loss functions for learning weak-form operators and gradient flows: Identifiability and well-posedness

 We remark that the singular value of the loss function's Hessian roots in the fact that different pairs $(\Phi, V)$ and $(\Phi + \mathbf{c} \cdot x, V - \mathbf{c} \cdot x)$ produce the same value of the loss function, which has been noticed in \cite{yao2022mean}.
-We remove this singular value by requiring $\Phi$ to be symmetric so that $(0,\mathbf{c},-\mathbf{c})^T$ is not an eigenfunction in the symmetry-enforced function space for $\Phi$.
-One can implement this symmetry constraint either by considering radial functions (see Section \ref{sec:num-Phi}) or by setting $\Phi(x) = \widetilde{\Phi}(x) + \widetilde{\Phi}(-x)$ with $\widetilde{\Phi}(x)$ being the parametrized function; see Section \ref{sec:num-PhiV} for a neural network approximation.
+To eliminate this degeneracy, we enforce symmetry on $\Phi$, so that vectors of the form $(0,\mathbf{c},-\mathbf{c})^T$ no longer lie in the admissible function space for $\Phi$.
+In practice, this constraint can be implemented either by restricting to radial potentials (see Section~\ref{sec:num-Phi}) or by parametrizing $\Phi$ via $\Phi(x) = \widetilde{\Phi}(x) + \widetilde{\Phi}(-x)$, where $\widetilde{\Phi}$ is a learnable function (e.g., a neural network as in Section~\ref{sec:num-PhiV}).